RBGOLab/Enhancer-drug-target-pipeline/README.md

 1. Upregulated enhancer site text file (containing two columns with list of background enhancers and upregulated enhancers)
 ### Description

-Identifies enhancer sites annoatated in GeneHancer database which are upregulated in cancer compared with corresponding healthy samples from
+Identifies enhancer sites annoatated in GeneHancer database which are signifcantly upregulated in cancer compared with corresponding healthy samples from
 H3K27ac histone ChIP-seq datasets.
+DiffBind package used for differential analysis (Stark R, Brown G (2011).
+DiffBind: differential binding analysis of ChIP-Seq peak data, https://bioconductor.org/packages/release/bioc/html/DiffBind.html) .
 The output from this script is a list of upregulated enhancer locations and a background list of all enhancers within the cancer datasets.

 ## 3) Identify Enriched TF binding in differentially expressed H3K27ac enhancer sites (Step 5)